 For most of us, the thought of facing criminal charges is terrifying, let alone gun charges that could result in jail time.
 California has some of the strictest gun laws in the country.
-First-time offenders may find themselves staring down the barrel of severe legal consequences for gun-related offenses.
+A first-time gun charge in CA could result in severe legal consequences.

 At Kolacia Law, we know there are few feelings worse than being accused of something you may not have even realized was illegal.
 We also know that with the right guidance and representation, many first-time offenders can mitigate penalties and even avoid conviction.